thedataquarry/rustinpieces/pieces/meilisearch_with_cli/README.md

 Additionally we will make `title` and `country` sortable files.
 The results in Meilisearch are ordered based on ranking rules with the default rules being: `["words", "typo", "proximity", "attribute", "sort", "exactness"]`.
 The result of this is records are only sorted if `words`, `typo`, `proximity`, and `attribute` all match for multiple records.
-Because we want sort to take precidence we will update the ranking rules to `["sort", "words", "typo", "proximity", "attribute", "exactness"]` in addition to adding `title` and `country` as sortable fields.
+Because we want sort to take precedence we will update the ranking rules to `["sort", "words", "typo", "proximity", "attribute", "exactness"]` in addition to adding `title` and `country` as sortable fields.